1848947024/basilisk/docs/source/Support/bskReleaseNotes.rst

   Users should be astrodynamics constants from ``Basilisk.architecture.astroConstants``.
 - Made statistical unit tests more robust
 - Refactored the CI build system scripts
+- Added a new stepper motor simulation module :ref:`stepperMotor`.
+This kinematic profiler module is useful to simulate the actuation of motor-driven prescribed spacecraft components.

 Version 2.78.0 (August 30, 2025)